-Apple recently released a new iOS 7.0.3 update that addresses a few iMessages issues such as:
+Apple recently released a new iOS update -- 7.0.3 -- that addresses iMessage issues including:

 - iMessage failed to send for some users